jb753/turbigen/src/turbigen2/CLI.md

 The submitted jobs carry **no options**, unlike `run -Q` and `iterate -Q`.
-The members are new files written from the already-overridden datum, so a `-s` is in them; forwarding it again would be redundant, and a `-s sample.*` would re-create on each member the key `_strip` deliberately removed.
+The members are new files written from the already-overridden datum, so a `-s` is in them; forwarding it again would be redundant, and a `-s batch.*` would re-create on each member the key `_strip` deliberately removed.

 The two-step still works, and is what to use when you want the other verb:

 ```
-turbigen2 run $(turbigen2 sample datum/input.yaml -n 32)/*/input.yaml -Q
+turbigen2 run $(turbigen2 batch datum/input.yaml -n 32)/*/input.yaml -Q
 ```

 ### Sobol', not Latin hypercube